-Hysteresis.
-In Figs 8 and 9, the simulations were started at initial intracellular concentrations of 0 to investigate what happens if xanthosine is suddenly added to the cell's environment.
+Bifurcation diagram and hysteresis.
+In Figs 9 and 10, the simulations were started at initial intracellular concentrations of 0 to investigate what happens if xanthosine is suddenly added to the cell's environment.
 We can now ask the opposite question: what happens when xanthosine is removed from the extracellular environment?
 To answer this, the simulation was started with initially fully induced cells, i.e. at the mRNA, protein and intracellular xanthosine counts of the high fixed point in the corresponding phase portrait.